 Contact with the ball is made below waist level (waist is defined as the navel level)

-Based on these official pickleball serve rules, there’s 3 criteria to having a legal serve: (1) arm must be moving in an upward arc — or, in other words, the paddle needs to be going in an upward motion, (2) contact with the ball must be made below the waist (belly button) and (3) the highest part of the paddle cannot be above the wrist.
+Based on these official pickleball serve rules, there are 3 criteria to having a legal serve: (1) arm must be moving in an upward arc — or, in other words, the paddle needs to be going in an upward motion, (2) contact with the ball must be made below the waist (belly button) and (3) the highest part of the paddle cannot be above the wrist.

 The Verdict — Legal Serve!